 How Does NaviStone Work?

 When an advertiser creates a campaign, NaviStone selects the visitors most likely to respond to that campaign, and sends their visitor IDs, stripped of the behavioral browsing data, to an outside data partner who connects the IDs with postal addresses.
 That information is then sent to a printer to be included, with other recipients, in an advertiser’s direct mail campaign.
-The consumer’s name and address is never disclosed to either NaviStone or the advertiser, and the advertiser never learns their identity or their interests, unless they make a purchase and voluntarily provide their name and address.
+Each clients data is stored separately in a secure environment and used for the sole purpose of that client.
+Such data is not shared with NaviStone's other clients, directly or indirectly.
+Additionally, the consumer’s name and address is never disclosed to either NaviStone or the advertiser, and the advertiser never learns their identity or their interests, unless they make a purchase and voluntarily provide their name and address.

 Consumers who do not wish to receive direct mailings, and opt out by putting their name on the “do not mail” list maintained by the Direct Marketing Association, do not receive any direct mail campaigns from NaviStone’s clients.